 dc = double crochet

 -Crab Stitch (also known as the reverse single crochet).
-This stitch is formed as you would make a normal single crochet, but at the end, you go backward, working your next crab stitch into the previous stitch, and not the “next stitch” (ahead).
-If you get stuck, check out this helpful video from Moogly.
+This stitch is formed as you would make a normal single crochet, but at the end, you will move backward, working your next crab stitch into the previous stitch, and not the “next stitch” (ahead).

 -Ch 1 at the beginning of a row is not counted as a stitch, ch 2 is counted as a stitch

--If you want to adjust the length, this pattern is worked in multiples of 6+1, (plus one for the first row’s turning chain)
+-If you want to adjust the length even more, this pattern is worked in multiples of 6+1, (plus 1 for the first row’s turning chain)